Rhyyn/wakfuki/README.md

-# WakfuKi , une encyclopédie pour Wakfu
+# WakfuKi ,an encyclopedia for the game Wakfu

 Tech stack : React / NextJS, IndexedDB using DexieJS, SCSS